Eljjh0108/Eljjh0108.github.io/index.md

-Eric Lee's Portfolio
+Eric Lee's portfolio

-I am a mechanical engineer major at CSUF and plan on graduating in 2028.
+I am a mechanical engineer at CSUF and I plan  on graduating in 2028.

 ## Favorite CPSC 120L Labs